doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 In OpenSCAD1, this mixing together of the definitions from the includer and the includee causes unpredictable behaviour and chaos, as discussed in several forum posts.
-However, this feature has also been deliberately used to allow the includer to override parameters in the includee.
+However, this feature is also deliberately used to allow the includer to override parameters in the includee.
 OpenSCAD2 provides a safe, lexically scoped mechanism for overriding definitions in an included script, [as discussed here](Objects.md).